StephenB92/bjj-hub-dublin/README.md

 - Credit to [Artem on Pexels](https://www.pexels.com/photo/healthy-man-person-people-6253346/) for the hero image used on the home page.

-- Credit to [Edward Eyer on Pexels](https://www.pexels.com/photo/men-in-jiujitsu-combat-10610180/) for the hero image used on the history page.
+- Credit to [Artem on Pexels](https://www.pexels.com/photo/healthy-man-person-people-6253300/) for the background image used on the inquiries page.

+- Credit to [cottonbro](https://www.pexels.com/photo/boys-practicing-jiu-jitsu-7988956/) for the background image used on the thank you page.